state-alchemists/zrb/docs/concepts/tasks/README.md

 - `Failed`: The task is failed, due to internal error or other causes.
 A failed task can be retried or stopped, depends on `retries` setting.
 - `Retry`: The task has been failed and now rescheduled to be started.
 - `Ready`: The task is ready.
 Some tasks are automatically stopped after ready, but some others keep running in the background (e.g., web server, scheduler, etc)
-- `Stopped`: The task is no longer running.

 # Common task parameters